-The best way is to check their active ingredients, if it contains substances such as Oxybenzone, Octinoxate, Octocrylene, Homosalate, then the sunscreen is not reef safe.
+The best way is to check their active ingredients, if it contains substances such as Oxybenzone, Octinoxate, Octocrylene, and Homosalate, then the sunscreen is not reef-safe.
 The full list can be found on the HEL list.
 These ingredients are commonly found in sunscreen as they absorb harmful UV rays.
 And, unfortunately, it’s also been linked to increased coral bleaching.

 Go Single-Use Plastic Free